OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2019-04-01-linux_commands_freq_used.markdown

 #### (and their frequently used options)

+**alias** define short cuts for long commands
 - `alias [-p] [<name>[=<value>] …]`
 - without arguments or with the `-p` option, prints a list of aliases
 - if arguments are supplied, an alias is defined for each name whose value is given

+**caller** helps debug shell script by displaying line number of execution
 - `caller [<expr>]`
 - without expr, caller displays the line number and source filename of the current subroutine call; good for debugging and printing stack trace
 - if a _non-negative integer_ is supplied as expr, caller displays the line number, subroutine name, and source file corresponding to that position in the current execution call stack.

+**cd** move to a different working directory
 - `cd [-L|[-P [-e]] [-@] [directory]` change the current working directory to directory
 - the value of the HOME shell variable is used if no _directory_ supplied
 - if _directory_ is `-`, it is converted to _$OLDPWD_ before the directory change is attempted
 - `-P` will not resolve symbolic links
 - `-L` will resolve symbolic links when changing directory (default)

+**command** runs command with arguments ignoring any shell function named command
 - `command [-pVv] <command> [arguments ...]`
-  - runs command with arguments ignoring any shell function named command
 - only shell builtin commands or commands found by searching the _PATH_ are executed.
 - `-p` option means to use a default value for PATH that is guaranteed to find all of the standard utilities
 - `-v -V` prints description of command

+**echo** output the args, separated by spaces, terminated with a newline
 - `echo [-neE] [<arg> ...]`
-  - output the args, separated by spaces, terminated with a newline
 - `-n` suppress the trailing newline for the print
 - `-e` enables interpretation of the following backslash-escaped characters
   - supported escape sequences: `\a \b \c \e \E \f \n \r \t \v \\ \0nnn \xHH \uHHHH \UHHHHHHHH`
 - `-E` disables interpretation of backslash-escaped characters

+**printf** write the formatted arguments to STDOUT under the control of the format
 - `printf [-v <var>] <format> [<arguments>]`
-  - write the formatted arguments to STDOUT under the control of the format
 - `-v` causes the output to be assigned to the variable _var_ rather than being printed to STDOUT
 - special extensions in _format_:
   - `%b` expand backslash escape sequences in the corresponding argument in the same way as `echo -e`
   - `%q` output the corresponding argument in a format that can be reused as shell input
   - `%(<datefmt>)T` output the date-time string resulting from using datefmt as a format string for strftime(3)
     - The corresponding argument is an integer representing the number of seconds since the epoch
     - Two special argument values may be used: -1 represents the current time, and -2 represents the time the shell was invoked

+**read** reads input from STDIN
 - `read [-ers] [-a <aname>] [-d <delim>] [-i <text>] [-n <nchars>] [-N <nchars>] [-p <prompt>] [-t <timeou>t] [-u <fd>] [<name> …]`
 - one line is read from the STDIN, or from the file descriptor fd supplied as an argument to the `-u` option
 - `-a <aname>` the words are assigned to sequential indices of the _array_ variable aname, starting at 0
 - `-d <delim>` the **first character** of _delim_ is used to terminate the input line, rather than newline.
 If delim is the empty string, read will terminate a line when it reads a NUL character.
 - `-p <prompt>` display _prompt_, without a trailing newline, before attempting to read any input
 - `-r` backslash does not act as an escape character
 - `-s` silence mode (good for password prompt).
 If input is coming from a terminal, characters are not echoed
 - `-t <timeout>` read to time out and return failure if a complete line of input (or a specified number of characters) is not read within timeout seconds
 - `-u <fd>` read input from file descriptor fd

+**source** same as `.`, to run a script or file
 - `source filename` A synonym for `.`
 - read and execute commands from the filename argument in the current shell context.

+**type** shows how a term is interpreted by shell
 - `type [-afptP] [<name> …]` for each _name_, indicate how it would be interpreted if used as a command name
 - `-t` type prints a single word which is one of 'alias', 'function', 'builtin', 'file' or 'keyword', if _name_ is an alias, shell function, shell builtin, disk file, or shell reserved word, respectively
 - `-p` returns the name of the disk file that would be executed, or nothing
 - `-P` forces a path search for each _name_
 - `-a` returns all of the places that contain an executable named _file_

+**umask** default new file permissions
 - `umask [-p] [-S] [mode]` set the shell process’s file creation mask to _mode_
 - if mode begins with a digit, it is interpreted as an octal number; if not, it is interpreted as a symbolic mode mask similar to that accepted by the _chmod_ command

+**unset** remove some env vars
 - `unset [-fnv] [name]` remove each variable or function _name_
 - `-f` refers function; `-v` refers variable
 - `-n` means _name_ will be a nameref attribute; only _name_ is unset, not the variable it references

 For more info visit https://www.gnu.org/software/bash/manual/html_node/index.html